RobertTalbert/mth225-vault/Logic/Negation.md

 > The **negation** of a [[Propositions|proposition]] is another proposition with the opposite truth values.
 In mathematical notation, the negation of the proposition $P$ is $\neg P$ which is pronounced "not $P$".
 In this way the negation is a [[connective]] that modifies only one [[Propositions|proposition]].

 Notes:
+- In Python, the logical negation symbol is the exclamation point `!`.
+In Excel, it's the word `NOT`.
 - The English phrasing of a negation is often just putting the word "not" in the original [[Propositions|proposition]], but this sometimes leads to unintelligible statements.
 Often, some care is needed to phrase a negation in a way that makes sense to a listener or reader.
 - The [[Truth tables|truth table]] for the negation of a statement is built simply by reversing the truth values of the original.
 The basic truth table for $\neg P$ is: